Estimating the return to schooling using the Mincer equation

 The Mincer equation gives comparable estimates of the average monetary returns of one additional year of education

-World Bank and Georgetown University, USA
+World Bank and University of Arkansas, USA

 one-pager full article